 The young emperors were kept isolated with eunuchs, who became their closest allies and often co-conspirators.
 This dynamic lead to several instances of eunuchs slaughtering families to help the emperor maintain control.

-The court eunuchs weren’t just good for power plays.
-One of them, Cai Lun, is credited with developing paper as around 105 A.D.
+Paper was invented in China during the Han Dynasty.
+The court eunuchs were good for more than power plays; one of them, Cai Lun, is credited with developing paper as around 105 A.D.

 Cai Lun pounded ingredients like bamboo, hemp, rags, fishing nets and mulberry tree bark into a pulp, mixing in water and spreading it flat.
 The use of paper is said to have spread quickly through the empire.